cjnankervis/Re-Climate/README.md

 Modelling weather events and seasonal climate helps decision-makers communicate losses linked to floods, drought, wind damage, hail, heatwaves or freeze days to within a few kilometres.

 Supplied as an 'ensemble', a collection of well-calibrated daily weather time series, Re-Climate® enables firms to better hedge or price their risk.
-The product also helps clients adapt to acute physical risks posed by extreme weather events such as heatwaves and floods, develop rigorous scenario plans, and protect assets from climate hazards on operational timescales.
+The product also helps clients adapt to acute physical risks posed by extreme weather events such as heatwaves and floods, develop rigorous scenario plans, and protect assets from acute climate hazards on operational timescales.

 ### Supporting Sustainable Agriculture